hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Pilot blue-team monitoring deployments where integration speed matters.
+• +Pilot blue-team monitoring deployments where standing up integrated visibility quickly matters.

 when-to-use-another-tool-or-source